interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/test_steps/get_isa.md

-# Get ISA test step
+# Get ISA test step fragment

 This page describes the content of a common test step where a request for an ISA by its ID should be successful.
 See `ISAValidator` in [`isa_validator.py`](../../../common/dss/isa_validator.py).